role

 Along with that, I also worked upon the web screens, motion assets & polishing token usage to get to the dark mode in a click

-Collaborations & Reviews Across Stakeholders : Iterating all the way
+Collaborations & Reviews Across Stakeholders : Every Feedback Counts

 A larger part of working at PhysicsWallah was going through multiple feedback levels and since this project was crucial for company in the AI race, this went up to the CEO for feedbacks which is not the usual case for an organisation this large.